jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

 for testing
 #################################################################################

-When working in the Interactive Development Environment alone I have the following windows open depending on what I want to see
+When working in the Integrated Development Environment alone I have the following windows open depending on what I want to see

 * explorer - to see files/folder structure